Reporting Goals

 Reporting on Ngāi Tahu Fund projects ensures that there is accountability for the funds and gives recipients the opportunity to share what they have learnt with Ngāi Tahu whānui.

-To comply with the Ngāi Tahu Fund requirements, all recipients are required to complete project report until the completion of your project.
+To comply with the Ngāi Tahu Fund requirements, all recipients are required to complete a project report.
 Projects are to be completed within one year of the closing date, unless prior negotiated.

-A standard reporting form, with the dates for reporting, is provided to each recipient when their project is approved for funding.
-The form is designed to be easy to complete giving a clear picture of project progress and expenditure.
+A standard reporting format, with the due dates for reporting, is provided to each recipient when their project is approved for funding.
+The report is designed to be easy to complete giving a clear picture of project progress and expenditure.

 Reporting Form